 SECTION 7.
-Transitional Provisions.
-Upon the effective date of this act, the offices of Board of Public Works and Superintendent of Public Works created by said chapter 585 are hereby abolished.
-The incumbent members of the Board of Public Works holding office as of the effective date of this act shall constitute an advisory committee to the Town Administrator and Director of Public Works appointed hereunder, and may have a voice, but no vote, on the matters falling with the jurisdiction of the department, and such members may serve for a period equivalent to the remainder of their elected term or their sooner vacating of the position.
-The incumbent appointed Superintendent of Public Works as of the effective date of this act shall serve as a temporary Director of Public Works, until such time as a permanent appointment is made in accordance with section 4 of this act.
+Upon the effective date of this act, the offices of board of public works and the superintendent of public works, created by said chapter 585 of the acts of 1971, are hereby abolished.
+The incumbent members of the board of public works, who hold office as of the effective date of this act, shall constitute an advisory committee to the town administrator and director of public works and may have a voice but no vote on the matters falling with the jurisdiction of the department.
+The members of said advisory committee may serve for a period equivalent to the remainder of their elected board term or their sooner vacating of the position.
+The incumbent appointed superintendent of public works as of the effective date of this act, shall serve as a temporary director of public works until such time as a permanent appointment is made under section 4.